██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Perhaps the most scientifically famous features are the Bok globules first catalogued by astronomer Bart Bok: small dark round knots of dense molecular gas silhouetted against the bright emission behind them.
 These dark teardrop shapes are potential sites of ongoing star formation — or they may be slowly evaporating under assault from nearby stellar radiation.
 Their survival is still actively debated by researchers.

 In SHO narrowband, the turbulent interface between ionised hydrogen (vivid teal) and sulphur-rich gas (orange-red) creates dramatic visual contrast.
-My 2026 rendition captures extraordinary structural detail across the full field — from the brilliant inner cavity to the delicate outer wisps extending beyond.
+My 2026 rendition captures structural detail across the full field — from the brilliant inner cavity to the delicate outer wisps extending beyond.
 The dark Bok globules are clearly resolved and stand as tiny monuments to the uncertainty of star birth in a violent radiation environment.

 Rosette Nebula